MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-calculations.md

 \frac{250-100}{100}\times{24 \text{ hours} = 36 \text{ hours}}
 $$

-It will take 1.5 days for the capacity usage to get to 100%.
-Since background rejection doesn't allow new compute consumption, this estimate is accurate.
+It will take at least 1.5 days for the capacity usage to get to 100%.
+Background jobs are not rejected and can extend the time needed to stop interactive rejection.

 #### Interactive rejection calculation example

-When your usage reaches 250%, only interactive requests are rejected for the next90 minutes.
+When your usage reaches 250%, only interactive requests are rejected for at least the next 90 minutes.

 $$
 \frac{250-100}{100}\times{60 \text{ minutes} = 90 \text{ minutes}}
 $$

 It takes at least 1.5 hours for the capacity usage to get below 100%.
-However, since new background requests might impact your capacity, the duration of this event might be longer.
+However, since background jobs with future consumption beyond the 10 and 60 minute windows, might impact your capacity, the duration of this event might be longer.

 #### Interactive delays calculation example